nicnocquee/practical-ios-testing/objc.md

 ### Test block property invocation

+Case: `ViewController` has a block property called `onCancelCallback`.

+To test: `didTapCancelButton` method.

-Scenario: `ViewController` has a block property called `onCancelCallback`.
-We want to make sure when `didTapCancelButton` is called, `onCancelCallback` is also called.
+Expectation: We want to make sure when `didTapCancelButton` is called, `onCancelCallback` is also called.

 We can use `XCTestExpectation` to test this.
 Check `testOnCancelCallback` in `ViewControllerTests.m`